Right Whales and Entanglements: More on How NOAA Makes Decisions

 Why is more action needed?

 In 2017, there were 17 confirmed dead stranded whales (12 in Canada; 5 in the United States) and in 2018, three whales were observed to have stranded in the United States.
-So far in 2019, nine dead right whales have been documented in Canada, and one in the United States.
+In 2019, nine dead right whales have been documented in Canada, and one in the United States, and in 2020 two dead right whales were documented in the United States.

 Given that there are now only about 95 breeding age females in this small population, we need to make additional effort to further reduce risk of entanglement.
 Separately, we are reviewing risk from vessel strikes through other NOAA programs.
 Teams of experts, in both the Northeast and Southeast, are assessing the general recovery and recovery priorities for this species.